 ADI exploits the fact that the field and the pupil rotate with respect to each other.
 In pupil-stabilized mode, most speckles are caused by instrumental artifacts and are locked up in the pupil plane, whereas the object of interest, a companion or a disk, will rotate as the field rotates.
-This allows distinguishing the stellar halo from the object (see, e.g., http://www.mpia.de/homes/thalmann/adi.htm).
+This allows distinguishing the stellar halo from the object.